Elaine Cameron-Weir: Career

-Cameron-Weir has exhibited internationally with solo exhibitions including “exhibit from a dripping personal collection” at Dortmunder Kunstverein in Dortmund, Germany, “viscera has questions about itself” at New Museum in New York, NY, “Dressing for Windows (Exploded View)” at SCAD Museum of Art in Savannah, GA, “STAR CLUB REDEMPTION BOOTH” at Henry Art Gallery in Seattle, WA, and “Outlooks: Elaine Cameron-Weir” at Storm King Art Center in New Windsor, NY.
-In 2023, Cameron-Weir was also commissioned by the Celine Art Project to create a sculpture for Celine’s Miami Flagship store.
+Cameron-Weir has exhibited internationally with solo exhibitions including "exhibit from a dripping personal collection" at Dortmunder Kunstverein in Dortmund, Germany, "viscera has questions about itself" at New Museum in New York, New York, "Dressing for Windows (Exploded View)" at SCAD Museum of Art in Savannah, Georgia, "STAR CLUB REDEMPTION BOOTH" at Henry Art Gallery in Seattle, Washington, and "Outlooks: Elaine Cameron-Weir" at Storm King Art Center in New Windsor, New York.
+In 2023, Cameron-Weir was also commissioned by the Celine Art Project to create a sculpture for Celine's Miami Flagship store.

-Her work has also been featured in major group exhibitions such as the Fifty-Ninth Venice Biennale, “New Time: Art and Feminisms in the 21st Century” at Berkeley Art Museum and Pacific Film Archive at University of California Berkeley, “Present Tense” at the Philadelphia Museum of Art (2019), as well as the Belgrade Biennale, Serbia (2021), the Montreal Biennial, Canada (2017), and the Fellbach Triennial of Small-Scale Sculpture, Germany (2016).
+Her work has also been featured in major group exhibitions such as the Fifty-Ninth Venice Biennale, "New Time: Art and Feminisms in the 21st Century" at Berkeley Art Museum and Pacific Film Archive at University of California Berkeley, "Present Tense" at the Philadelphia Museum of Art (2019), as well as the Belgrade Biennale, Serbia (2021), the Montreal Biennial, Canada (2017), and the Fellbach Triennial of Small-Scale Sculpture, Germany (2016).